-For pre- and post-service claims, a 15-day extension may be allowed to make a determination, provided that the Network/claim administrator determines that the extension is necessary due to matters beyond its control.
-If such an extension is necessary, the Network/claim administrator must notify you before the end of the first 15- or 30-day period of the reason(s) requiring the extension and the date it expects to provide a decision on your claim.
-If such an extension is necessary due to your failure to submit the information necessary to decide the claim, the notice of extension must also specifically describe the required information.
+For pre- and post-service claims, a 15-day extension may be required to make a determination, provided that the Network/claim administrator determines that the extension is necessary due to matters beyond its control.
+If such an extension is necessary, the Network/claim administrator will notify you before the end of the first 15- or 30-day period of the reason(s) requiring the extension and the date it expects to provide a decision on your claim.
+If such an extension is necessary due to your failure to submit the information necessary to decide the claim, the notice of extension will also specifically describe the required information.
 You then have 45 days to provide the information needed to process your claim.

-If an extension is necessary for pre- and post-service claims due to your or your authorized representative's failure to submit necessary information, the Plan's time frame for making a benefit determination is stopped from the date the Network/claim administrator sends you an extension notification until the date you respond to the request for additional information.
+If an extension is necessary for pre- and post-service claims due to your or your authorized representative's failure to submit necessary information, the Plan's time frame for making a benefit determination is stopped from the date the Network/claim administrator sends you an extension notification until the earlier of (1) the Plan's receipt of the requested information or (2) the end of the 45-day period for providing the additional information.

-In addition, if you or your authorized representative fails to follow the Plan's procedures for filing a pre-service claim, you or your authorized representative must be notified of the failure and the proper procedures to be followed in filing a claim for benefits.
-This notification must be provided within five days (24 hours in the case of a failure to file a pre-service claim involving Urgent Care) following the failure.
-Notification may be oral, unless you or your authorized representative requests written notification.
+In addition, if you or your authorized representative fail to follow the Plan's procedures for filing a pre-service claim, you or your authorized representative will be notified of the failure and the proper procedures to be followed in filing a claim for benefits.
+This notification will be provided within five days (24 hours in the case of a failure to file a pre-service claim involving Urgent Care) following the failure.
+Notification may be oral, unless you or your authorized representative request written notification.
 This paragraph only applies to a failure that:

-- Is a communication by you or your authorized representative that is received by a person or organizational unit customarily responsible for handling benefit matters. - Is a communication that names you, a specific medical condition or symptom and a specific treatment, service or product for which approval is requested.
+- Is a communication by you or your authorized representative that is received by a person or organizational unit customarily responsible for handling benefit matters. - Is a communication that names you; a specific medical condition or symptom; and a specific treatment, service, or product for which approval is requested.